 The NEIFCA district contains three European Marine Sites (EMSs); Humber, Teesmouth and Cleveland, and Flamborough Head.
 Each EMS is supported by a Management Group comprising statutory authorities and other relevant bodies.
 NEIFCA plays an active role within all of the management groups.

-NEIFCA workstreams within the EMSs focus on four main areas; active participation in the EMS Management Schemes and associated projects; the provision of guidance to developers and input into the licensing conditions of development consent orders within and adjacent to EMSs; stock assessments of commercially important finfish and appropriate crustacea: and the assessment and management of fisheries within EMS boundaries through both voluntary and regulatory measures.
+NEIFCA workstreams within the EMSs focus on four main areas: active participation in the EMS Management Schemes and associated projects; the provision of guidance to developers and input into the licensing conditions of development consent orders within and adjacent to EMSs; stock assessments of commercially important finfish and crustacea; and the appropriate assessment and management of fisheries within EMS boundaries through both voluntary and regulatory measures.
 The last work stream in particular has developed and expanded through the reporting period and remains a significant organisational priority.

-During 2012 the Department for Environment, Food and Rural Affairs (Defra) announced a revised national approach to the management of commercial fishing activities within European Marine Sites (EMSs) in England.
+During 2012 Defra announced a revised national approach to the management of commercial fishing activities within European Marine Sites (EMSs) in England.
 In order to implement this new approach, current fishing activities within EMSs require appropriate assessment, for potential impacts on the conservation features of the EMS, in order that management can be implemented to ensure site integrity is maintained.

 The assessments will consider whether the fishing activity in question may adversely affect the integrity of the site or inhibit the achievement of the conservation objectives.
 Every fishing activity that takes place, or could take place, within EMSs must be assessed against each designated conservation feature and sub-feature.
-This will continue to form an extremely large area of work for the Authority through to the end of 2016.
-As part of this work stream two new byelaws were confirmed by Defra in December 2015 and a further five byelaws were made by the Authority in April 2016, strengthening the management of fishing activities and improving protection for the sensitive features occurring within both the Flamborough Head and Humber Estuary European Marine Sites
+This will continue to form an extremely large area of work for the Authority.
+As part of this work stream two new byelaws were confirmed by Defra in December 2015 and a further five byelaws were made by the Authority in April 2016, strengthening the management of fishing activities and improving protection for the sensitive features occurring within both the Flamborough Head and Humber Estuary